Picture above: A yellowhammer pictured on farm during the 2018 Big Farmland Bird Count

 The Big Farmland Bird Count was launched in 2014 to record the effect of conservation work instigated by farmers and gamekeepers on their land.
 Organised by the Game & Wildlife Conservation Trust (GWCT), it is sponsored by the NFU and delivered in partnership with the Farming & Wildlife Advisory Group Association and LEAF with further support from the NFU, CLA, Perdix and Kings.

-- 49% of participants are in some form of agri-environment scheme, demonstrating their long-term commitment to environmental management.
+- 48% of participants were in agri-environment schemes, demonstrating their long-term commitment to environmental management.

-- 36% of participants were providing some form of extra seed feed for birds, either through growing wild bird seed mixes, or by providing additional grain through scatter feeding or via hoppers.
+- 39% of participants provide some form of extra support for birds, through growing bird seed mixes or by winter feeding.